hammal/cbadc/docs/source/control-bounded_converters.rst

 ======================

 This was a brief introduction to the control-bounded A/D conversion concept.
-For a more in depth description consider the following references.
+For a more in-depth description, consider the following references.

 * `H. Malmberg, Control-bounded converters, Ph.D. dissertation, Dept. Inf.
 Technol.
 Elect.
 Eng., ETH Zurich, 2020.  <https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/469192/control-bounded_converters_a_dissertation_by_hampus_malmberg.pdf>`_